• Skip to primary navigation

 Terra kids windmill

-The set come with 4 different covers to spin around and a set of windmill sails, we are going to look at how these work in a follow up post next week.
+The set comes with 4 different covers to spin around and a set of windmill sails; we are going to look at how these work in a follow-up post next week.

 I would definitely recommend Terra Kids construction sets.

-Other construction kits in this range are the Catamaran and musical gears set.
+Other construction kits in this range are the Catamaran and musical gear set.
 I know one little boy who would love them both.

 We received the Terra Kids Windmill Construction set free of charge to review.
 All opinions are my own.